Eise Eisinga Planetarium: Orrery

 An orrery is a planetarium, a working model of the Solar System.
-The orrery is painted with royal blue glimmer and outlined in shiny gold paint.
-The Sun is painted at the center of the ceiling.
-The Earth is represented by a golden orb dangling on a wire.
+The orrery contains the Sun, Moon, Mercury, Venus, Earth, Mars, Jupiter and Saturn.
+The Sun is painted at the center of the ceiling, and the Earth is represented by a golden orb dangling on a wire.
+It is painted with royal blue glimmer and outlined in shiny gold paint.

 The zodiac is also depicted.
 The clockwork-like mechanical planetarium moves as it does in reality at a reduced scale.
 The planetarium is very exact, but is not perfect.
 The pendulum, for instance, is made of a single type of metal so it is influenced by temperature fluctuations.

 The "face" of the model looks down from the ceiling of what used to be his living room, with most of the mechanical works in the space above the ceiling.
 It is driven by a pendulum clock, which has 9 weights or ponds.
 The planets move around the model in real time, automatically.
 (A slight "re-setting" must be done by hand every four years to compensate for the February 29th of a leap year.)
 The planetarium includes a display for the current time and date.
 The plank that has the year numbers written on it has to be replaced every 22 years.

 The Eise Eisinga Planetarium is the oldest still working planetarium in the world.

 To create the gears for the model, 10,000 handmade nails were used.

 In addition to the basic orrery, there are displays of the phase of the moon and other astronomical phenomena.

 The orrery was constructed to a scale of 1:1,000,000,000,000 (1 millimetre: 1 million kilometres).